mozilla/frost/README.md

 ### Test Regressions

-pytest-services custom config format adds support for marking specific tests on specific resources as regressions.
+frost custom config format adds support for marking specific tests on specific resources as regressions.
 As with `severity` this does not modify the pytest results, but rather adds a marker that can be used when analyzing the results.

 The config looks like: